bpauld/PhaseUnwrapping/README.md

 conda env create -f environment.yml conda activate phase_unwrap
 ```
-We also provide a `requirements.txt` file for user wishing to use another virtual environment manager.
+We also provide a `requirements.txt` file for users wishing to use another virtual environment manager.

-Once this is done, in the root directory of the project, you need to compile SNAPHU.
-This is only necessary if you plan to use the SNAPHU generated weights in your objective function.
-We strongly suggest doint it.
+Once this is done, you need to compile SNAPHU.
+This step is not necessary if you plan to use your own weights or uniform weights in your objective function.
+However SNAPHU generated weights have shown good practical performance, so we encourage using them.
+In the root directory, run the following.
 ```
 $ cd snaphu-v2.0.6
 $ mkdir bin